-Purple’s unique grid shaped comfort layer provides a responsive sleeping experience without overheating.
+Unlike traditional foam or hybrid mattresses, Purple’s unique grid-shaped comfort layer offers a responsive sleep experience without overheating.
 It’s ideal for back and side sleepers of all body weights.

 Purple, like other bed-in a-box brands also ships its mattress compressed inside a cylinder.
 It takes a few hours for the mattress to fully decompress.

 Purple’s key differentiator is its patented Hyper-Elastic Polymer Purple Grid that covers the top layer of their mattresses.
 This gel-like material is temperature-regulating, breathable, and has a soft, squishy feel.
-It’s also molded into a comfort grid design, which boosts airflow and helps the mattress breathe.
+It is also molded in a comfort grid, which increases airflow and helps to breathe the mattress.

-This layer is complemented by a 3.5” transition layer of 1.8 lb density foam to provide additional pressure relief and support.
-Finally, the base layer is made of 4” of 2 lb density poly foam to add durability and structure to the mattress.
+This layer is completed by a 3.5″ transition layer of 1.8lb density foam that provides additional pressure relief and comfort.
+The base layer is made up of 4” of poly foam with a 2 lb density to provide durability and structure.

-The Purple Mattress scores 7.5/10 on our motion isolation test, which means it limits the transfer of movement between sleepers.
+The Purple Mattress scored 7.5/10 in our motion isolation test.
+This means that it limits the transference of movement between sleepers.
 This is an excellent score for couples sharing a bed.

 The top layer is a patented hyperelastic polymer mesh called Smart Comfort Grid.
-This unique material buckles under heavier areas to offer support and create a floating sensation that many sleepers love.
+This unique material buckles underneath heavier areas to provide support and create the floating sensation that many people love.

-Next comes a 3.5-inch transition layer of soft, responsive foam that helps prevent sinkage.
+The next layer is a 3.5 inch transition layer of soft foam that prevents sinkage.
 The base layer is a 4-inch medium-firm, high density polyfoam.
 This supports the rest the mattress.

 The Purple Mattress is an excellent choice for most sleepers.
-The top layer of patented hyper-elastic polymer offers some great pressure relief.
-There is also a transition layer of 3.5 inches of fast-responding poly foam that keeps the top layer from sinking too much.
+The top layer is made of patented hyper elastic polymer, which provides excellent pressure relief.
+A transition layer of 3.5-inches of fast-responding foam poly keeps the top layer from sinking.

-The base layer of 4 inches of high-density poly foam provides solid support.
+The base layer, which is 4 inches of high density poly foam, provides a solid foundation.
 Purple mattresses can be a bit too soft if you are heavier than average.
-The same goes for stomach sleepers.
+The same is true for stomach sleepers.
 They need a firmer mattress to avoid painful pressure points in their lower back and neck.

 This mattress is also excellent at reducing motion.
 Even when we move around a lot as a couple, the other person barely feels it.
 This is particularly beneficial for couples who have different sleeping habits.
-The Purple mattress also regulates temperature well.
+Purple mattresses regulate temperature well.
 The GelFlex Grid and breathable cover allow for airflow so you shouldn’t have too much heat retention.

-Purple offers a 10-year warranty on their mattresses.
+Purple offers a 10 year warranty on its mattresses.
 The warranty is separate from the sleep trial and return policy.
 The company requires a 21-night break in period to allow your body to adjust to the mattress.
-After this period, returns are allowed.
+After this, returns are fair game.

-The warranty covers only structural and construction defects as well as indentations of one inch or greater depth.
-It excludes localized changes in firmness, wear and tear, and any changes in comfort preference that occur over time.
-It does not cover damage caused by abuse or neglect.
+The warranty only covers structural and construction defects, as well as indentations that are one inch or more deep.
+It excludes localized changes to firmness, wear, and any changes that may occur in comfort preferences over time.
+It also doesn’t cover any damage caused by misuse or neglect.

-Purple mattresses ship free in a box and are easy to set up.
+Purple mattresses are shipped in a box for free and are easy to assemble.
 After removing the plastic wrap there may be a slight smell, but it should disappear within a few days in a well ventilated room.
 The mattress is heavy, however, so lifting and moving it will require some muscle.
-You’ll need to have a suitable bed frame or foundation for it.
+You’ll also need a bed frame or foundation to support it.